 How To Decorate Vegan Chocolate Strawberries

-I made 3 different kinds of chocolate strawberries for this post.
-White chocolate, dark chocolate and pink-white chocolate.
-I think the colours look so pretty and classy together!
+I made a few different kinds of chocolate strawberries for this post.
+White chocolate, dark chocolate, pink-white chocolate and marbled.
+I think the combination looks so pretty and classy together!

 The drizzled ones were simple.
 After the coating of chocolate on the strawberries had hardened, I melted the leftover chocolate and drizzled over a small amount using a teaspoon then let that dry too.